There is only one correct answer, hot and here

 one side to get the most oil out.

+The other side.
 The opposite argument I have heard is to let the engine set all

 night and drain it in the morning when all the dirt has settled in the